jhrcook/tidygraph-oncotree/README.md

 `add_children_to_dag()`, too.
 Each time, an edge list is returned.

-This is a recursive process and will naturally visit every node, building up the edge list every “leaf” on the tree.
+This is a recursive process and will naturally visit every node, building up the edge list through every “leaf” on the tree.

 ``` r
 add_children_to_dag <- function(node, el) {